agahakan/starlight-website/README.md

 To install the required packages and dependencies, follow these steps:

+If you are on Windows, you can just first run `Install.bat` and then `Run.bat`.

 1. Clone this repository to your local machine:
 ```
 git clone https://github.com/agahakan/starlight-website.git